 Consider this human analogy: while it’s common to see elementary and middle-school children playing tag and pushing each other around boisterously, one doesn’t generally see such behavior in adults.
 One may indeed see the occasional group of adult men at the park playing touch-football on a Saturday, while adult women are more likely to talk and visit than rough-house.
 One can say the same about our dogs: play is most common and most useful for puppies and adolescent dogs, less applicable to socially mature adults.

 So how do we know if our dogs are enjoying themselves?
 Watch for these positive signs while dogs are playing:

 With these behaviors in mind, what kinds of dogs don’t benefit from off-leash play?

 For most elderly dogs, play is neither natural nor enjoyable.
 Most prefer to spend time with their owners or “buddy” dogs rather than cavort with unruly youngsters.
-Their natural reaction – to “snark” at boisterous dogs who crowd them – often frightens other visitors who don’t know how to interpret the behavior.
-Of course, there are always exceptions: if your 12-year-old terrier enjoys the park and shows the play signals described above, there’s nothing wrong with taking him there.
+Their natural reaction – to “snark” (lunging with open mouth often with a vocalization to make other dogs behavior stop) at boisterous dogs who crowd them – often frightens other visitors who don’t know how to interpret the behavior.
+Of course, there are always exceptions: if your 12 year-old terrier enjoys the park and shows the play signals described above, there’s nothing wrong with taking him there.